suryakaduru/Text_summarizer_pipeline/README.md

 A modular and extensible text summarization application powered by a self-hosted Large Language Model (LLM).
 This project enables efficient data loading, summarization, evaluation, and analysis in a streamlined pipeline.

+## Objective
+To build a clean and maintainable summarization pipeline that:

+- Uses an open-source LLM (e.g., BART, T5) running locally.
+- Handles data loading, model inference, and evaluation modularly.
+- Focuses on well-structured Python code with extensibility.
+- Analyzes and reflects on model performance and limitations.

 ---

 ##  Overview